lbryio/lbry.com/content/faq/wallet-encryption.md

 ## What is wallet encryption?

 The easiest way to explain encryption is by comparing to a special password that locks and unlocks the contents of a file, and in this case, it's the private data of your wallet.
 Private keys give you full access to the funds in your wallet and should never be shared with other parties.
-Encryption provides an additional layer of safety in case someone were to access your wallet.
+Encryption provides an additional layer of security in case someone had access to your wallet.
 By setting a password for your wallet, you are ensuring that only a person with that password will gain access, and no one else. **This is why a strong and unique password is highly recommended.
 Losing this password results in the loss of your funds.**

 ## Should I enable encryption?

 Encryption is not required and solely up to the user.
-We highly recommend it, but this comes with the risk of losing your password which results in wallet loss.
+We highly recommend it, but this comes with the risk of losing your password which results in the loss of your wallet and its associated funds.
 If you do proceed, you agree that LBRY is not responsible for losing access to your funds in any way.

 ## How do I enable encryption?

-Encryption is enabled through the Settings page of the LBRY app.
+Encryption can be enabled through the Settings page of the LBRY app.
 Click the toggle button to begin the process.
-You will be asked to create a strong wallet password, enter it twice and confirm your understanding of the warnings.
+You will be asked to create a strong wallet password.
+Enter it twice and confirm your understanding of the warnings.
 All subsequent LBRY startups will require you to enter this newly created password.
 Without it, the wallet cannot be accessed.
 The wallet can also be decrypted (made plain text again) if the setting is disabled.

 1. Click the `Settings` button in the Left Side of the screen.
 ![Select setting](https://spee.ch/0/click-setting.png)